 Review of available documents indicate that most of the urbanized area of the Village has access to utilities.
 Availability of gas service, however is limited in some areas as most of the residents rely on electricity for heat.
-Water service similarly provided locally but some residents use local wells.
-A major gas line traverses the Township and provides service in some areas where access to the pipeline is readily available.
-Sewer service is also locally available in most area, however, in some outlying areas, this service is not available and residents rely on a septic system.
+Water service is similarly provided locally but some residents use local wells.
+In some outlying areas, sewer service is not available and residents rely on a septic system.
 The capacity of the sewer services appears to be adequate at the present time, but over long term, the Village will be required to increase its capacity.